The pain of a successful Hacker News launch

 So we started looking elsewhere.
 Products that handled big information masses and were genuinely embraced by the market.
 Products like Slack and Front.
 And many, many designs on Dribbble.
 In the end, our designers came up with a brilliant idea for the information architecture and how all the bits and pieces go perfectly in their right places.

-The best thing is that we are now developing the product with 30+ websites from small to medium sized businesses with 1-2 million page views and with a high variety on their inbound marketing strategies.
+We are now developing the product with 30+ websites from small to medium sized businesses with 1-2 million page views and with a high variety on their inbound marketing strategies.

 Despite the early pains we are now comfortable about the future and cannot wait to bring the new version to market.